 The IB Guide tells us that cognitive schemas are mental representations that organize our knowledge, beliefs and expectations. and multiple studies have indicated that schemas influence memory processes in encoding, storage and retrieval.
 While Schema processing is to a large extent automatic and non-conscious which saves cognitive energy but at the same time can result in biases in thinking and memory processes.

-Schema Theory: my powerpoint
+Schema Theory: google slides

 SAQ: Outline/describe/explain schema theory with reference to one research study.
 (9)